 To minimize swelling, place ice packs to the side(s) of your face where surgery was performed, 20 minutes on, 20 minutes off, as able for the first two days.
 Elevating your head on a couple of pillows when lying down will also help to minimize swelling.
 Swelling may increase up to three days following surgery.

 Oral cleanliness is essential to good healing.
 Begin rinsing 24 hours after surgery using a solution of one teaspoon of salt in one cup of warm water.
 Rinse the area after eating and before bed for the next week.
-Continue the rinses for 2 more weeks using plain tap water.
+Continue the rinses for two more weeks using plain tap water.
 You may begin brushing your teeth the same day of surgery avoiding the extractions sites, remembering not to rinse or spit vigorously.

 Do not smoke for five to seven days following surgery.
 Smoking greatly increases the risk of infection and an inflammatory and painful condition commonly referred to as a dry socket.